 Like other genomics profiling companies that sell to the pharmaceutical industry, we have customer concentration.
-We currently derive a significant portion of our revenues from the U.S. Department of Veterans Affairs (the "VA") Million Veteran Program (the "VA MVP"), which accounted for more than 54% and 56% of our revenues in the three months and six months ended June 30, 2019, respectively.
-Our top five customers, including the VA MVP, accounted for 93% and 92% of our revenues for the three months and six months ended June 30, 2019, respectively.
+We currently derive a significant portion of our revenues from the U.S. Department of Veterans Affairs (the "VA") Million Veteran Program (the "VA MVP"), which accounted for 75% and 63% of our revenues in the three months and nine months ended September 30, 2019, respectively.
+Our top five customers, including the VA MVP, accounted for 93% and 92% of our revenues for the three months and nine months ended September 30, 2019, respectively.
 There are inherent risks whenever a large percentage of revenues are concentrated with a limited number of customers.
 It is not possible for us to predict the future level of demand for our services that will be generated by these customers.
 In addition, revenues from our larger customers have historically fluctuated and may continue to fluctuate based on the commencement and completion of clinical trials or other projects, the timing of which may be affected by market conditions or other facts, some of which may be outside of our control.
 Further, while we have long-term contractual arrangements with certain of our customers, these customers are not required to purchase a minimum number of analyses.
 If any of these customers suspend or terminate clinical trials, receive less funding, experience declining or delayed sales, or otherwise chose to reduce or eliminate their use of our services, we could be pressured to reduce the prices we charge for our services which would have an adverse effect on our margins and financial position, and which would likely negatively affect our revenues and results of operations.
-In particular, if the VA MVP terminates our services for convenience, which it is permitted to do, such termination would have a material adverse effect on our accounts receivable, increasing our credit risk.
-The failure of these customers to pay their balances, or any customer to pay future outstanding balances, would result in an operating expense and reduce
+In particular, if the VA MVP terminates our services for convenience, which it is permitted to do, such termination would have a material adverse effect on our revenues, cash position, and results of operations.
+Further, if our largest customers were to cease using or stop payment for our services, it would have a material adverse effect on our accounts receivable, increasing our credit risk.
+The failure of these customers to pay their balances, or any customer to pay future outstanding balances, would result in an operating expense and reduce our cash flows.